Sephsekla/bootenberg/readme.txt

  License: GPL2+
  License URI: https://www.gnu.org/licenses/gpl-2.0.txt

-# Bootenberg
+# Responsive Grid Layout Blocks (Bootstrap 4)

-Bootenberg brings the power of [Bootstrap 4](https://getbootstrap.com/) and its layout grid to the Gutenberg editor.
+Responsive Grid Layout Blocks (Bootstrap 4) brings the power of [Bootstrap 4](https://getbootstrap.com/) and its layout grid to the Gutenberg editor.

 ## How does it work?